seicha/adyen_movie_app/README.md

 ## Persona

-+ Movie lover : who wants to search movie on his phone mainly
++ A movie lover : who wants to search movie on his phone mainly

 "As Mark, a movie lover who's not tech savvy, I want to have an easy/simple way to search movies by entering title and see what the movie is about.
-So I know what to watch tonight :) "
+So I know which movie to watch tonight :) "

 ## Criteria